MikeHopley/ftl-ships-strategy/index.md

 In sector 1, prefer unmarked beacons over distress.
 Your only blue option is from the Halberd (weak).

-### Balance Mod

-Hacking costs 130, so it’s harder to pick up in sector 1.
-Nevertheless, visiting stores with at least 55 scrap is still useful, as this lets you buy almost any one- or two-power weapon.
-Burst Laser 2 is 90, Flak 1 is 80.

-The Leto lets you sneak hacking past defence drones.
-Bear this in mind for the Flagship.

 ## Zoltan B

-Consider avoiding nebula beacons, as they often have Auto-assaults (with drones).
-If you meet [the mercenary](https://ftl.fandom.com/wiki/The_Mercenary) early in sector 1, it might be worth paying for map data to avoid asteroid fields.

-The starting weapons are strong and *can* last for a long time.
-But even against 2-shield enemies, the ion cascade starts to get slow: a miss on the first volley means waiting over 20 seconds to deal any damage.
-Adding more ion works, or you can abandon the ion cascade entirely.
-A single Ion Blast still removes one shield layer, or takes one weapon offline.

-Use your weapons optimally against enemies with one shield.
-You can fire both ions immediately at weapons (or drones), and the Pike Beam will still do full damage before the shield comes up.
-On the second volley, you can sneak at least one ion inside the shield: micromanage them so both fire from the third weapon slot initially (giving a longer travel time), then bring them forwards for the second volley (be careful though: with a Zoltan in the room, weapons depower as you move them!).

-When enemies have one shield and cannot harm you, try ionising O2 for a crew kill.
-It’s theoretically possible to use the Pike Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), but the timing is painfully difficult.

 Shields-2 costs a whopping 100 scrap.
-Before then, your Zoltan Shield will serve well in most encounters, but you are vulnerable against asteroid fields, drones, and even suns.
+Before then, your Zoltan Shield will serve well in most encounters, but you are vulnerable against asteroid fields and drones.
 Therefore your first 100 scrap should typically be spent on shields.
 It’s also reasonable to buy a weapon first, but only if it’s a great weapon (like a Flak 1 or Heavy Laser) or a useful cheap weapon (like another Ion Blast).

 Do not buy engine upgrades before shields, even though they’re so much cheaper: you don’t even need evasion for most fights, and it won’t help you much in the really dangerous fights.
 Getting that shield up even one jump earlier could be crucial.

-With the Zoltan Shield and shields-2, you are reasonably safe.
+Once you have a regular shield, your Zoltan Shield and fantastic weapons make sectors 1 and 2 very safe.
 Consider delaying shields-3 and maybe shields-4, in the hope of finding a good weapon.

+Before shields-2, consider avoiding nebula beacons, as they often have Auto-assaults (with drones).
+If you meet [the mercenary](https://ftl.fandom.com/wiki/The_Mercenary) early in sector 1, it might be worth paying for map data to avoid asteroid fields.

+Use your weapons optimally against enemies with one shield.
+You can fire both ions immediately at weapons (or drones), and the Pike Beam will still do full damage before the shield comes up.
+On the second volley, you can sneak at least one ion inside the shield: micromanage them so both fire from the third weapon slot initially (giving a longer travel time), then bring them forwards for the second volley (be careful though: with a Zoltan in the room, weapons depower as you move them!).

+When enemies have one shield and cannot harm you, try ionising O2 for a crew kill.
+You can also use the Pike Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), but the timing is quite difficult.

 This ship is somewhat vulnerable to boarding.
 Start the engines Zoltan on doors (due to event boarding).
 Additional crew help, and the first gives one free power by replacing the pilot.
 If doors get boarded, you can vent them out and then reoccupy it.
 Consider pre-venting the three empty rooms to the right of doors (and then letting oxygen refill a bit).